ajon542/GameEngine/README.md

 ## Previous Goals

 -------------------------------------------------------------------------------------------
+Goal 2
+Integrate AvalonDock to the project and make dockable windows based on the Window menu item.
+This is still a slow work in progress as I have become side-tracked in creating a better scene manager and overall game engine architecture.

+Goal 1
 One HierarchyView to be able to add a GameObject, update the HierarchyViewModel.
 The HierarchyViewModel to communicate with the SceneViewModel to notify of an added GameObject.
 The SceneViewModel to notify the SceneView that a GameObject has been added.